 The Office of Sustainability maintains a lean staff.
-Currently we have three regular staff/student positions totaling 2.4 FTE.
-Depending on funding, we also support one half-time temporary classified position.
-Additionally, we employ approximately 20 students annually who do short-term, part-time field work in support of our co-curricular programs.
-Finally, we receive accounting and budgeting support from Campus Planning Design and Construction.
+Currently we have five regular staff positions totaling 5 FTE.
+Additionally, we employ approximately 30 students annually who do short-term and/or part-time field work in support of our co-curricular programs.
+Finally, we receive accounting and budgeting support from Finance and Administration Shared Services (FASS).

 Office Phone: 541-346-3489

 Bio: Sarah manages the office's academic, co-curricular, and community outreach and engagement programming.
 Before joining the Office of Sustainability, she was a Senior Project Manager at the International Society for Technology in Education, focused on projects and programs that support the meaningful use of technology for learning.
 She earned her PhD in Literature from UO and her research focused on how narratives after the First World War manifested, but failed to resolve, the conflict's trauma and grief.
 She has since extended that overarching curiosity about the cultural and affective consequences of rupture, change, and traumatic events to the climate crisis.

 Boz Van Houten, Energy Manager